 Frequently Asked Sauna Questions

 Well I would say in general, no. It’s part of the reason why I even started putting this information out there.
-I trusted them, spent thousands of dollars on saunas that are good for a bonfire instead of detox, and then learned the hard way that most people posting emf reviews have no idea how to use their meter, which meter they even have (weighted or unweighted), and that most of the Amazon reviews or sauna reviews you find online, are from naive consumers that haven’t done their research.
+I trusted them, spent thousands of dollars on saunas that are only good for a bonfire, instead of detox.
+Then I learned the hard way that most people posting videos with emf meters have no idea how to use their meter, which meter they even have (weighted or unweighted), and that most of the Amazon/Costco/Wayfair reviews you find online, are from naïve consumers that haven’t done their research.
 It’s not their fault, they simply don’t know what they’re missing, and the sauna companies are taking advantage of them left and right.